redaezziani/manga-arabe-bot/README.md

 <p>First you need to install the requirements</p>

 run in the terminal : npm i

+then create a bot in telegram with the botfather and get the token

 then you need to create a .env file with the next variables